Month 1, Day 18, Monday 6:00 p.m.

-At least this time, there was no fresh snow to leave suspicious tracks in.
-It was trampled and dirty and the paths were covered in patches of invisible ice that at one point sent Sebastien sprawling painfully.
+At least this time there was no fresh snow to leave suspicious tracks in.
+It was trampled and dirty and the paths were covered in patches of invisible ice—which immediately sent Sebastien sprawling painfully.

-Cursing silently, breathing too hard to spare any air for spouting obscenities aloud, she climbed off her bruised knees and elbows and kept running.
+Cursing silently, breathing too hard to spare any air for spouting obscenities, she climbed off her bruised knees and elbows and kept running.

-The little bridge Tanya and Munchworth had met at last time was empty.
-Sebastien slowed and looked around suspiciously, looking for any other forms hiding in the dark.
-Her breaths were seeping out through the gaps in her hastily-wrapped scarf, clouding puffy and white in the moonlight.
-Her lungs protested the shock of suddenly filtering such a great quantity of frigid air, and she coughed as stealthily as she could, looking around for a hiding spot.
+The little bridge where Tanya and Munchworth met last time was empty.
+Sebastien slowed and glared around suspiciously, looking for any other forms hiding in the dark.
+Her breaths were seeping out through the gaps in her hastily wrapped scarf, clouding puffy and white in the moonlight.
+Her lungs protested the shock of suddenly filtering such a great quantity of frigid air, and she coughed as stealthily as she could while searching around for a hiding spot.

 It was a precarious descent.
 The rocks were slippery, and the edge of the little stream was iced over and concealed with piled snow.
 Sebastien cracked through the ice with a splash, but managed not to face-plant into the freezing water.
 “Titan’s balls!” she hissed.
 She crouched down in the darkness underneath the stone bridge against the lumpy side of the boulder and remained still, muffling her breaths with her scarf.